In this post, we addressed what sperm was called in ancient Greece, the origin of sperm and some ancient interesting facts of sperm you should know.

 Using SpermBoost, I have found that I don’t need any other supplements.
 This product works great, even if you are not using it for boosting motility, the ingredients are very beneficial.

 I went for a test some days back and got the result today.
 I have been dancing all evening, the test came out great.
 All the parameters have risen to normal.
-Every single parameter is well within healthy range.
+Every single parameter is well within a healthy range.
 I couldn’t believe it.
-I really thank God and i testify that your product worked for me
+I really thank God and I testify that your product worked for me

 To buy SpermBoost, CLICK HERE.

 How Was Sperm Named?

 Sperm is a word that is derived from the Greek language σπέρμα, which is sperma, and it means “seed”.